 a systematic review of key aspects of training considering needs, goals, competencies, skills, context, experience and other related logistics.
 Can significantly help understand and facilitate well- conceived training plans.

 Transcendental Meditationa form of silent meditation where a simple word or few words are recited in the mind as a mantra in a gentle effortless way.
-This is usually practised for 1 to 20 minutes twice a day whilst sitting with our eyes closed.
+This is usually practised for 1 to 20 minutes twice a day whilst sitting peacefully with our eyes closed.
 There does not have to be a religious or spiritual connotation to the practice.
 It is proven to help calm the mind and has broad benefits to wellbeing.
 The Mantra acts like an anchor for the mind to calm around and becomes more powerful the more it is practiced.
+The mantra is often assigned to someone on a meditation course that is matched to the person.
+These are often chosen from a specific group of possible mantras.

 Wellbeinga state of positive physical, emotional and spiritual health.
 It's defined in the OED as a state of being or doing well'.
 It implies a sustainable existence.